The server in which the caching task is created is

 Set vector tile

-- Whether to include attributes: sets whether
+- Whether to include attribute: set whether to

-points for each curve can make a straight line(line a in Figure 1), calculate
+curve with a straight line (line a in Figure 1), find the distance between

 - If dmax is smaller than D, the middle points

-in the curve will be deleted:
+in the curve will be deleted;

 - If dmax is not smaller than D, it will keep